 The article concludes by calling for renewed efforts to draw a line between foreign intelligence gathering and criminal law and to create higher protections for U.S. persons, to ensure that the United States can continue to collect critical information, while remaining consistent with regard to the right to privacy embedded in the Fourth Amendment.

 38 Harv.
 J.L. & Pub.
 Pol'y 117 (2015)

 Scholarly Commons Citation

 Donohue, Laura K., "Section 702 and the Collection of International Telephone and Internet Content" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1355.
+1355.